About USC Gould

 Public Service Loan Forgiveness

-- Who Qualifies: Public service workers with federal Stafford, Grad PLUS, or consolidation loans in the Direct Loan program.
+- Who Qualifies: Public service workers with Federal Direct Unsubsidized (Stafford), Grad PLUS, or consolidation loans in the Direct Loan program.

 - What Could You Get: Full loan forgiveness after 10 years of income sensitive on-time payments.